 Fortunately, it isn’t as difficult to gain experience in the industry as you might think.
 As well as formal work experience programmes, you can undertake voluntary projects in order to get the experience you need to succeed.
-Working with other aspiring professionals, contributing to open-source projects and building your own professional profile will help you to establish yourself in the industry and get the valuable experience you need to join the workforce.
+Working with other aspiring professionals, contributing to open-source projects, and building your own professional profile will help you to establish yourself in the industry and get the valuable experience you need to join the workforce.

 Even when you’ve been working in the ICT sector for some time, it’s always beneficial to get additional experience in areas outside your specialism.
-As well as highlighting your motivation, this can help you to prime yourself for promotion and give you a better understanding of the interconnected specialities that surround your own department.
+As well as highlighting your motivation, this can help you to prime yourself for promotion and give you a better understanding of the interconnected specialties that surround your own department.

 3. Become a Leader

 For many people, a successful career means moving towards a managerial or leadership role.
-As you achieve your goals, for example, you may become eligible for a position as a Chief Technology Officer (CTO), IT Director or Vice President of Engineering.
+As you achieve your goals, for example, you may become eligible for a position as a Chief Technology Officer (CTO), IT Director, or Vice President of Engineering.

 Before this, however, you’ll need to hone your leadership skills and prove that you’re capable of taking on additional responsibility and managing teams.
 In an early stage in your career, you can do this voluntarily.
-By taking on extra tasks, informally supporting your colleagues and marking yourself out as a problem solver, you can highlight just how suited to leadership you are.
+By taking on extra tasks, informally supporting your colleagues, and marking yourself out as a problem solver, you can highlight just how suited to leadership you are.

 As you become more experienced, you’ll find yourself in a position to apply for more senior roles, such as a Team Supervisor or Project Manager.
 Subsequently, you may be considered for a role as a Department Leader or Project Director.
 By gradually taking on more responsibility and actively seeking out promotions, you can nurture the skills and opportunities you’ll need to succeed as a leader in the ICT industry.